jonnygrant/compile_assert/README.md

 main.c - showcases a compile_assert within a static function, compelling the calling code to verify the validity of arguments before calling.

-main2.c - demonstrates compile_never_null, enabling the calling code to validate pointer arguments prior to passing, resulting in a compile error pinpointing the issue at main2.c:22, providing clearer location for programmers to identify and mitigate the cause.
+main2.c - demonstrates compile_assert_never_null, enabling the calling code to validate pointer arguments prior to passing, resulting in a compile error pinpointing the issue at main2.c:22, providing clearer location for programmers to identify and mitigate the cause.

 main3.c - illustrates the use of compile_assert to validate that a given percentage falls within the acceptable range of 0 to 100%.